mshagirov/pythonlab/_01-introduction/10_loops.md

 `tuple()` constructors.
 E.g., `list(range(5))` creates a list of numbers 0 to 4.

-### Dictionaries and Nested Iterables
+### Dictionaries, Enumerate, and Zip

 Iterating over `list` and `tuple` objects gives us their items' values.
 As mentioned before, when you iterate over `dict` objects you iterate over their keys.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>